26 Mar Death with Dignity Laws

 - If your doctor declines, you can certainly find a new physician who is supportive of your choice

-States that have Death with Dignity laws and legislation:
+States that have Death with Dignity (Allow Assisted Death) laws and legislation:

-There are a handful of states that have proposed legislation or are looking to pass death with dignity laws through voter propositions.
-To keep track of what is happening in your state and to engage in advocacy around death with dignity legislation, visit: https://www.deathwithdignity.org/news/2019/02/initial-snapshot-2019-legislative-session/.
+From time to time, various states propose legislation or try to pass death with dignity laws through voter propositions.
+To keep track of what is happening in your state and to engage in advocacy around death with dignity legislation, visit Triage Cancer's advocacy resources.

 For more information about estate planning, including medical decision-making, visit Triage Cancer's Estate Planning and End-of-Life Care resources, including our free State-Specific Estate Planning Toolkit and Estate Planning webinar.